 Arguments against euthanasia

 Objections to euthanasia are that it devalues life and undermines human dignity.
 Some believe that it also breaks religious laws.
-The New Zealand Medical Association considers that voluntary euthanasia is illegal and unethical, but supports patients' right to pain relief.
+The New Zealand Medical Association considers that voluntary euthanasia is unethical, but supports patients' right to pain relief.
 It argues that the proper provision of such relief, even when it may hasten the death of the patient, is not unethical.

-The Voluntary Euthanasia Society of New Zealand (VES) advocates for voluntary euthanasia and pro-euthanasia campaigners such as Australian Philip Nitschke have made frequent visits to New Zealand to talk to VES members.
+The Voluntary Euthanasia Society of New Zealand (VES) advocates voluntary euthanasia and pro-euthanasia campaigners such as Australian Philip Nitschke have made frequent visits to New Zealand to talk to VES members.

-EXIT International is an Australian based non-governmental organisations that also advocates for the legalisation of voluntary euthanasia.
+EXIT International is an Australian based non-governmental organisations that also advocates the legalisation of voluntary euthanasia.
 It has chapters in Auckland, Wellington and Nelson.
 Members argue that control over one’s life and death is a fundamental civil right.

 Sean Davison was initially charged with attempted murder in 2011 for assisting the death of his mother.
-Later he pleaded guilty to the charge of inciting and procuring suicide and was sentenced to home detention.
+Later he pleaded guilty to a charge of inciting and procuring suicide and was sentenced to home detention.